Dementia Research Funding: Progress Made, But Still Lagging Behind

 Dementia is an umbrella term for a range of progressive neurological disorders, including Alzheimer’s disease, vascular dementia, and dementia with Lewy bodies.
 These conditions cause memory loss, cognitive decline, and, ultimately, a loss of independence, placing a heavy emotional and financial strain on individuals, families, and the health and social care system.

-The cost of dementia to the UK economy is estimated at £34.7 billion per year, a figure expected to rise to £94.1 billion by 2040 as the number of people living with dementia increases.
+The cost of dementia to the UK economy is now estimated at £42 billion per year — a figure expected to rise to around £90 billion by 2040 as the number of people living with dementia grows from approximately 982,000 today to 1.4 million.
 Despite this economic impact, dementia research has historically been underfunded compared to other major health conditions.

 How Dementia Research Funding Compares